 Clearly, I can’t go wrong with any of these choices, but I still need to choose one!

-After an evening week when I listened again and again to these poems and a night when I left the task to my subconscious, I chose: The Weavers Were the First to Know only hours before I asked my students these questions in successive rounds of writing:
+After an evening walk when I listened again and again to these poems and a night when I left the task to my subconscious, I chose: The Weavers Were the First to Know only hours before I asked my students these questions in successive rounds of writing:

-- What traditions do you want to weave into the palms of your children?
+• What traditions do you want to weave into the palms of your children?

-- The poet writes about taking up the craft of weaving for a specific purpose.
+• The poet writes about taking up the craft of weaving for a specific purpose.
 This semester you are being forced to take up the craft of writing, but you alone have the power to choose your purpose.
 What is one aspect of writing that you want to focus on learning/improving this week?

 If I was teaching argument for this unit then I might have added a question between these two: What arguments can you find in this poem?
-I know, thanks in part to my recent exposure to The Sunday Read: ‘The America That Americans Forget’, that there are many arguments to be found and I’m sure I’m missing many.
+I know, thanks in part to my recent exposure to The Sunday Read: ‘The America That Americans Forget’, that there are many arguments to be found and I’m sure I’m missing others.

 Unfortunately due to technology problems, I was not able to have students listen to this poem read in the poet’s own voice, I did share the reasons I carefully select poems to inspire thinking and writing.
 I thought this would be a beautiful lesson — and it was.
 Using poetry to inspire writing and reflection is definitely a twofer!